 If you’ve been stalked, you know it’s infuriating—and that it can also be terrifying.
 Your spouse or former partner paces back and forth in front of your office building, or repeatedly appears when you turn a corner.
-Maybe he or she tracks your activities through the kids or friends and then lets you know he knows what you did last weekend.
-Perhaps he emails you constantly, or makes unwanted posts to your Facebook page.
-Chances are he or she repeatedly pleads with you “just to talk,” but what he really wants is to resume the relationship.
+Maybe they track your activities through the kids or friends and then lets you know they know what you did last weekend.
+Perhaps they email you constantly, or makes unwanted posts to your Facebook page.
+Chances are they repeatedly plead with you “just to talk,” but what they really want is to resume the relationship.

 Someone is stalking you if they:

 - Constantly call you, at home or at work.

 - Repeatedly send you unwanted emails, letters, or gifts.

 - Vandalize or damage your property or repeatedly leave signs to let you know they’ve been around.

 - Threaten you or someone you care about.